Seeds and Seed Catalogs

 This is a common practice.
 Many seeds can be soaked in water before planting.

-This allows moisture to penetrate the seed coat (or shell) to give the seed
+This allows moisture to penetrate the seed coat (or shell) to give germination

-a germination jump start.
-Soak seeds anywhere from a couple hours to 24 hours
+jump start.
+Soak them anywhere from a couple hours to 24 hours prior to planting.

-prior to planting.
-You can also place seeds between wet paper towels.
+You can also place them between wet paper towels.

 In general larger seeds work best.
 There is a risk of ruining some seed,